-4.3.2 Contract Termination and Reassignment
+4.4 Contract Termination and Reassignment

-There are several factors that may result in the contract being reassigned.
-This includes, but is not limited to, failure to meet start-up milestones, failure to maintain staff-to-individual ratio, excluding referrals based on criminal or substance abuse history, or poor performance outcomes.
+There are a number of factors that may result in the contract being reassigned.
+This includes, but is not limited to failure to meet start-up milestones, failure to maintain staff-to-individual ratio, excluding referrals based on criminal or substance abuse history, or poor performance outcomes.
 A contractor will be provided notification if there is need for reassignment.

-To reassign the contract, NYS OMH will go to the next highest ranked proposal.
-If there are no agencies left with a passing score, NYS OMH will go to the top of the list and work its way down the list to reassign the contract.
+To reassign the contract, OMH will go to the next highest ranked proposal.
+If there are no agencies left with a passing score, OMH will go to the top of the list and work its way down the list to reassign the contract.

-4.4 Award Notification
+4.5 Award Notification